vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Invoke-VxrailClusterShutdown.md

 ### -pass

-The password to authenticate to SSO service in which the VxRail is registered to.
+The password for the admin username to authenticate to the SSO service in which the VxRail is registered to.

 ```yaml
 Type: String